 It is a fact that you need at least one healthy sperm and a healthy egg to make a baby.
 But this is not as simple as it seems.
 You may be eager to find out how long sperm live?
-The fact is that a sperm take a lot time in right from the time it enters your vaginal cavity and travel inside the ovaries to meet an egg and fertilize it.
+The fact is that a sperm takes a lot of time in right from the time it enters your vaginal cavity and travel inside the ovaries to meet an egg and fertilize it.
 If you are one of those couples who are planning pregnancy then you must know that an unprotected sexual intercourse during ovulation optimizes your chance of getting pregnant.
 Even if you have unprotected vaginal sex during ovulation, it is important to know whether the sperm has survived for fertilization or not along with the knowledge of sperm count necessary for reproduction.

 How Long Sperm Live?